-Join Gini von Courter for an in-depth discussion in this video Uploading files, part of Up and Running with Slack.
+Join Gini von Courter for an in-depth discussion in this video Uploading files, part of Learning Slack.

 - In this movie and those that immediately follow, we're going to be working with files.
 I'll show you how to upload files and how to share files.
 But first, let's talk about some limits.
 Currently, the file size limit for uploading is one gigabyte, so if your file is larger than that, you can't upload it.
 But there are other limits, as well.
 If your team is using a Free Slack plan, then, in total, there are only five gigabytes of storage available for your team.
 If you're using the Standard plan, which is the most affordable of the paid plans, then each member of the team gets 10 gigabytes of storage.

 And if you're using a plan beyond Standard, like the Plus plan, you get 20 gigabytes per team member.
 You can also buy more storage, if you wish.
 One alternative to storing everything in Slack, is to store in Box, or Dropbox, or some other cloud storage, and integrate it with Slack.
 And I wanna tell you that, at this point, because if you're thinking, oh, OK, we're gonna take all of our stuff out of Box and put it here, not the best plan, because we can integrate Box, and then you're not storing your information directly in Slack.

 So, with that in mind, let me show you several ways that you can upload files.
 If I'm going to write a message about a particular file, then I can just upload that file directly with my message.
 So, I'm going to note that you have a new jpeg available for use with Solar presentations and banners.
 And notice, I'm going to just upload a file here, the file's on my Desktop, in my KinetEco Files folder, and this is for solar, and we are now using solar panels & blue sky.